gangsteel/simple-db-dist/README.md

 To test it on your own computer, find NodeServer class under simpledb package, run it as an application (the main function) in Eclipse or whatever.

+(Or use ant to build the package and run "java -jar dist/simpledb.jar serve" more arguments need to be added)

 Now you can login the server using telnet from your own computer:

 telnet localhost 4444